 refurbished is a better deal than a brand new budget machine and will have a

-Part 2: Treadmill Components and Options
+Part 2: Cross Trainer Components and Options

 Once you have answered these questions, it will be easier to find a machine that is well suited to your needs.
 There are a number of different options to choose from when buying an elliptical cross trainer and these are all factors to consider when choosing the machine most ideally suited to your needs.
 This section will go into further depth on each of these options.

 Front or Rear Drive?

 The two main styles of cross trainer available are either front wheel or rear wheel drive machines, this refers to where the flywheel is placed on the machine.
 Which one you get is a matter of preference, so it is worth trying both if you have the opportunity to see which you prefer.
 There are some basic differences between the machines, the American College of Sports Medicine describes rear-wheel drive elliptical machines as providing a more natural movement that tends to feel better on your body.
 This can be replicated on a front wheel drive machine by using articulating pedals which mimic this motion but front wheel drive ellipticals without articulating pedals will not have the same natural feel.

 Cross trainers with a rear wheel drive design often feature an adjustable ramp which can be altered to target different muscle groups.
 Your strides on a front wheel drive may feel longer with a motion more similar to jogging.
 Front wheel drive models are typically less expensive (especially without articulated pedals) but this can come at the expense of a more natural feeling stride.